Enigma of My Weird Coincidences and Experiences

 What's in a 9, Papa Pythagoras?

-The booklet found its way to the trash just as fast as did the one about astrology some time earlier.
+The book found its way to the trash just as fast as did the one about astrology some time earlier.
 Apparently, it was not based on the "system" of the great Greek mathematician Pythagoras, but modernized and terribly generalizing.

 Then, there appears to be something weird about the letters "K", or "C" where it's pronounced as "K" in all of the cases, which keep reappearing in my life.
 My last name starts with a "K"; I was born in a country starting with a "C"; and lived there until my emigration in a street starting with a "K"; worked in about eight companies starting with either a" C" or a "K"; emigrated to Canada; my first car was a Chrysler's K-car; and lived for about a year in California, in Collett Avenue.